dennisXZX/web-developer-notes/Performance.md

   - Use PNG for transparency, GIF for animation, JPEG for colorful images
   - Use [TinyPNG](https://tinypng.com/) and [JPEG optimizer](http://jpeg-optimizer.com/) for compressing images
   - Lower JPEG image quality to about 30% - 60% ([ImageOptim](https://imageoptim.com/))
-  - Resize image based on the size it will be displayed
+  - Resize image based on the size it will be displayed on the screen
   - Display different sized images for different screen sizes

     ```